Stiftungsprofessur Semantische Informationssysteme gefördert von der ROSEN Gruppe.

 Di-Plast: Digital Circular Economy for the Plastics Industry (funded by Interreg NWE (EFRE, EU regional development fond)).
 Di-Plast improves processes for a more stable rPM material supply and quality using artificial intelligence methods and data science approaches: sensoring generates data within supply chains; data analytics provides information about rPM quality, amounts, and supply timing; Value Stream Management improves rPM processes & logistics, environmental assessments validate sustainability.

 NWO KIEM ICT ODYN: Observing Team Dynamics and Communication using Sensor-Based Social Analytics.

 Resilient Athletes: In this interdisciplinary project (funded by ZonMW), a multidisciplinary personalized human-sensor-based data science approach is being developed and applied.
 We focus on the resilience of athletes, with the aim that athletes can cope with the physical and mental stress factors to which they are exposed.

-- VIKAMINE is an extensible open-source rich-client environment and platform for pattern mining and analytics.
-VIKAMINE features several powerful and intuitive visualizations complemented by fast automatic mining methods; it is provided as Open Source, under the GNU Lesser General Public License (LGPL).
+- VIKAMINE is an extensible open-source rich-client environment and platform for exploratory pattern mining and analytics.
+VIKAMINE features powerful and intuitive visualizations complemented by fast automatic mining methods; it is provided as Open Source, under the GNU Lesser General Public License (LGPL).

 - The R subgroup package (rsubgroup R package) provides a wrapper around the VIKAMINE core.